 Another significant difference between skilled nursing and assisted living communities is the funding types.
-While assisted living communities can’t be funded by Medicare, Veterans’ Benefits, some long-term care policies, and, where certified, Medicaid can all be used to supplement.
+While assisted living communities can’t be funded by Medicare, some can be paid for or supplemented by Veterans’ Benefits, certain long-term care policies, and, where certified, Medicaid.
 In addition, because the care is more medical in nature, skilled nursing stays can often be covered by Medicare.
 If you have questions about your loved one’s eligibility, a social worker or Senior Living Advisor can help.

 How to Choose Between Assisted Living and Skilled Nursing

 While it can be difficult to know which option to choose, it will come down to what type of care your loved one needs.
 Here are a few questions to help you determine which is right for the current needs and what to consider as you plan for the future.